 So you should bear this in mind while designing your email marketing campaigns and adapt all features so as to meet the criteria of mobile-friendliness.

 We will name several aspects of user-friendly design:

 - Single column templates: It looks much better on smaller screens than 2 or 3-column messages.

 - Larger fonts: Allows receivers to read text easily.

 - Small images: They fit better to the mobile interface and also reduce load times.

 - Avoid menu bars: Menu bars force people to click and navigate through the message, which is often difficult for mobile device owners.

-Email marketing is one of the best tools to increase sales, but it’s also a good option when it comes to improving search engine optimization efforts.
+Email marketing strategy is one of the best marketing tactics to increase sales, but it’s also a good option when it comes to improving search engine optimization efforts.

 Do you already use some of these tactics, but you aren’t seeing the results you want?